Phys-Fest 5

 Dinner

-Evening: Welcome event with Phys-Fest coordinators and other participants
+Evening: Welcome event with Phys-Fest coordinators and other participants; overview of the Phys Fest 5 schedule

 Breakfast